Affine noncommutative geometry: 15d. Small dimensions

 (1) At $N=2$ each such a line, in $\mathbb R^2$ passing through the origin, corresponds to 2 opposite points on the unit circle $\mathbb T\subset\mathbb R^2$.
 Thus, $P^1_\mathbb R$ corresponds to the upper semicircle of $\mathbb T$, with the endpoints identified, and so we obtain a circle, $P^1_\mathbb R=\mathbb T$.

 (2) At $N=3$ the situation is similar, with $P^2_\mathbb R$ corresponding to the upper hemisphere of the sphere $S^2_\mathbb R\subset\mathbb R^3$, with the points on the equator identified via $x=-x$.
-Topologically speaking, we can deform if we want the upper hemisphere into a square, with the equator becoming the boundary of this square, and in this picture, the $x=-x$ identification corresponds to the ``identify opposite edges, with opposite orientations'' folding method for the square, leading to the Klein bottle.
-Thus, $P^2_\mathbb R$ is the Klein bottle.
+Topologically speaking, we can deform if we want the upper hemisphere into a square, with the equator becoming the boundary of this square, and in this picture, the $x=-x$ identification corresponds to the ``identify opposite edges, with opposite orientations'' folding method for the square, leading to a space $P^2_\mathbb R$ which is obviously not embeddable into $\mathbb R^3$.

-In what follows we will be interested in the free analogue $P^2_+$ of the Klein bottle $P^2_\mathbb R$.
-Our main motivation comes from the fact that, according to the work of Bhowmick-D'Andrea-Dabrowski \cite{bdd}, later on continued with Das \cite{bd+}, the quantum isometry group $PO_3^+=PU_3^+$ of the free Klein bottle $P^2_+$ acts on the quark part of the Standard Model spectral triple, in Chamseddine-Connes formulation \cite{cc1}, \cite{cc2}.
+In what follows we will be interested in the free analogue $P^2_+$ of this projective space $P^2_\mathbb R$.
+Our main motivation comes from the fact that, according to the work of Bhowmick-D'Andrea-Dabrowski \cite{bdd}, later on continued with Das \cite{bd+}, the quantum isometry group $PO_3^+=PU_3^+$ of the free projective space $P^2_+$ acts on the quark part of the Standard Model spectral triple, in Chamseddine-Connes formulation \cite{cc1}, \cite{cc2}.

 We recall that the free projective space is defined by the following formula:

 Let us first discuss, as a warm-up, the 2D case.
 Here the above matrix of projective coordinates is as follows, with $a=a^*$, $b=b^*$, $a+b=1$: